raspibolt/raspibolt/static-channel-backup.md

 ---

-## (Optional) Local backup
+## Option 1: Local backup

-Follow this section if you plan to backup your SCB locally.
-Otherwise, if you plan to have a remote backup only, move to the [next section](https://github.com/VajraOfIndra/RaspiBolt/edit/thumbrdive-scb-backup/static-channel-backup.md#(optional)-remote-backup).
+Follow this section if you want a local backup.
+If you only want a remote backup, skip to the [next section](#(optional)-remote-backup).

 ### Storage device size